 Coastal Dental Care provides emergency dentistry in Nederland, TX, to their patients.
 If you are experiencing a dental emergency, call us immediately.
 We will do our best to see you promptly.

 Alongside emergency services, our general dental care ensures all your routine oral health needs are met to maintain a healthy smile.
 It is impossible to expect a dental emergency.
-That is why it is important to choose a dentist that offers emergency dental care for their patients.
+That is why choosing a dentist that offers emergency dental care for their patients is important.
 A dental emergency can cause pain, discomfort, and long-term damage without the proper treatment.
 Seeking help from our Coastal Dental Care team as soon as possible is vital to preserving your oral health.

 The Importance Of Emergency Dental Care

 Timely intervention by a dentist is critical in a dental emergency.
-It will prevent complications, minimize pain, and help to preserve your teeth and gums.
-Dental issues can get worse rapidly.
-Without prompt treatment, it can lead to irreversible damage.
-Seeking help as soon as possible ensures that you will receive a diagnosis, treatment, and follow-up care.
-This contributes to the overall success of dental emergency management.
+It will prevent complications, minimize pain, and help preserve teeth and gums.
+Dental issues can get worse rapidly, and without prompt treatment, they can lead to irreversible damage.
+Seeking help as soon as possible ensures that you will receive a diagnosis, treatment, and follow-up care, which contributes to the overall success of dental emergency management.

 What To Do In A Dental Emergency

-If you are having a dental emergency, the first step is to get your situation under control.
-Then contact Coastal Dental Care to seek further advice and set up an appointment.
+If you have a dental emergency, the first step is to get your situation under control.
+Then, contact Coastal Dental Care to seek further advice and schedule an appointment.
 Taking swift action will lower your chances of permanent damage.
 Here is what we suggest you do in each type of dental emergency:

-If you can locate the tooth, hold it by the crown part only never making contact with the root.
+If you can locate the tooth, hold it by the crown part only, never contacting the root.
 Rinse it gently in water.
 If possible, place it back in the socket and hold it in place.
 If you cannot set the tooth back in the socket, store it in milk or saliva until your emergency dental appointment.

 Fracture or Chip a Tooth